DRKWang/Efficient-geometric-data-structures/README.md

 To use it properly, please see these [examples](https://github.com/CGAL/cgal-swig-bindings/wiki/BindingsExamples).

-## Installation and usage of libspatialindex and rtree package
+## libspatialindex and rtree package

 To get access to cgal in Sage, please do as follows.